bircibrain/computingguide/docs/fmri-preprocessing/hcp.md

 		- `--anat_unwarpdir`: Direction to unwarp 3D anatomicals.
 Required if distortion correction and PreFreeSurfer are specified.
 One of x, y, z, -x, -y, -z.**(For most cases at the BIRC, `--anat_unwarpdir z` would be the way to go)**
 		- ` --license_key LICENSE_KEY`:FreeSurfer license key - letters and numbers after "*" in the email you received after registration.
 To register (for free) visit this [link] (https://surfer.nmr.mgh.harvard.edu/registration.html)
 		- `-v, --version`: show program's version number and exit

-See the [Containerized HCP page] (http://birc-int.psy.uconn.edu/wiki/index.php/Containerized_HCP) on the BIRC wiki for more information.

 ### Singularity